This post may contain affiliate links. Please see our disclosure policy.

 Cherry Juice

-I love making and canning lemonade concentrate so that it’s ready to go all summer long, and I just started making lime aid concentrate for canning too.
+I love canning lemonade concentrate so it’s ready to go all summer, and I recently started canning limeade concentrate too.
+A jar of concentrate plus a pitcher of cold water is the fastest summer drink there is.

 Cherry Limeade Concentrate